1 lb boneless beef sirloin tip roast or stewing beef

 In Dutch oven, sauté bacon over medium-high heat until crisp; transfer to paper towel-lined plate.
 Drain fat from pan.
 Add 1 tbsp (15 mL) of the oil to pan; brown beef, in batches and adding remaining oil as necessary.
 Transfer to bowl.
 Add chopped onion, carrot, leek, garlic, salt and pepper to pan; cook over medium heat until softened, about 3 minutes.
 Add wine (or beer) and broth.
 Bring to boil, scraping up any brown bits.
 Add beef, Worcestershire sauce, parsley, thyme and bay leaves.
 Cover and braise in 325°F (160°C) oven, 2-1/2 to 3 hours adding extra broth if needed.

-Sprinkle with parsley before serving.
-Serve with garlic mashed potatoes and roasted vegetables (asparagus, peppers).
+Serve with garlic mashed potatoes, carrots or roasted vegetables (asparagus, peppers).

 Substitute ground beef to make base for Shepherds Pie.
 Add some black beans for extra fiber and change of pace.
 Why not?
 And peas if you like them 😢